Associate in Science Degree

 Major Requirements (7 courses)

-Courses are selected from across the Divisions of Business, Humanities, Natural Sciences and Mathematics, and Social Sciences to comprise a rational combination of skills and concepts which formulate a specific concentration, for example, Business Communication, Cultural Studies, Diversity, Education, Environmental Studies, Ethics, Gender Studies, Public Relations, or Religious Studies.
+Courses are selected from across the Divisions of Business, Humanities, Natural Sciences and Mathematics, and Social Sciences to comprise a rational combination of skills and concepts which formulate a specific focus, for example, Business Communication, Cultural Studies, Diversity, Education, Environmental Studies, Ethics, Gender Studies, Public Relations, or Religious Studies.
 Only courses approved by the advisor and the Humanities Division Chair will count toward meeting these requirements.

 General Electives (2 courses)